+'''

+msg(component [, facility])

+'''

-msg(compo nent [, facility]) Where: ▲ code for the type of message data to return.
-Valid message components are: Text, Facil, Code, Severity, Retry, or Purge.
-Text requests the text from the message.
-Facility requests the source of the message: NETEX, UA, EFTxxx (where xxx repres host product code), SIxxx, MUXxxx, or the operating system mnemonic for generating the error.
+component the code for the type of message data to return.
+Valid message components are: Text, Facility, Code, Severity, Retry, or Purge. requests the text from the message.

+Facility requests the source of the message: NETEX, UA, EFTxxx (where xxx represents the host product code), SIxxx, MUXxxx, or the operating system mnemonic for the host generating the error.

 Code requests the message number from the facility.

-Severity requests the severity of the message: E, W, or I for Error, Warning, and Inform respectively.
+Severity requests the severity of the message: E, W, or I for Error, Warning, and Informational respectively.

 Retry requests whether or not the NETEX error can be retried (not fatal).
+Results are either to read a message resulted in a message from the last command, in this case the user will need to Purge the message stack.

-Results are Y for can-be-retried or N for cannot-be-retried.
+Y for can-be-retried or N for cannot-be-retried.

 Purge will purge the message stack.
-One may find it useful to ensure that the next attempt to read a message resulted in a message from the last command, in this case the user will need to Purge the message stack. hos get the message from a certain facility: NETEX, UA, EFTxxx (where xxx represents the st product code), SIxxx, or the operating system mnemonic for the host generating the er- .
+One may find it useful to ensure that the next attempt facility to get the message from a certain facility: NETEX, UA, EFTxxx (where xxx represents the host product code), SIxxx, or the operating system mnemonic for the host generating the error.
 The default is UA.

+Examples: Display the facility of the last error message:

+'''

-Examples: Display y the facility of the last error message: he Last Error Message came from: {msg("f")} st Error Message came from: UA
+NTXeFT> text The Last Error Message came from: \{msg("f")\} NTXeFT: The Last Error Message came from: UA

+'''